zenq-tw/wh3_db_reader/README.md

 I would appreciate any feedback and bug reports.

+### Supported game modes:
+* campaign
+* frontend

+I have plans to support the battle mod, but not in the near future

 ### Supported DB tables <a name="supported-tables"></a>:
 > This list will be updated as support for new tables is added.
 * armed_citizenry_unit_groups